 Once the cord is released, you need to manually lift the door.
 You might want to have someone help you with this step.
 Hopefully the door will lift as you pull it off of the ground.
 If it doesn’t, you’ll need to pull on the cord again until it totally locks into place.

 Next, lift up the door.
 It should raise up.
 If it doesn’t, the door is stuck — perhaps your garage door has come off track.

 Once your car is moved, you’ll need to gently lower the garage door back to the ground.
-(You might want two people to do this job!)
+(You might want two people to do this job as well.)